-We are a group of unpaid volunteers working year-round to produce an annual film festival bringing stories of immigrants and refugees to Capital area audiences.
+We are a group of volunteers working year-round to produce an annual film festival that brings stories of immigrants and refugees to Capital-area audiences.

 WHAT WE DO

-Our goal is to tell the story of global immigration through the art form of film and to humanize the plight of immigrants and refugees seeking much needed help.
-In doing this, we seek not only to entertain but also to inform our audiences and, in partnership with various ecumenical and advocay organizations, provide the means by which our audieces can take action to correct the injustices that lead to migration and the dislocations that result from immigration.
+Our goal is to tell the story of global immigration through the art form of film and to humanize the plight of immigrants and refugees by sharing their stories.
+In doing this, we seek not only to entertain but also to inform our audiences and, in partnership with organizations, provide the means by which our audiences can take action to correct the injustices that can force people to leave their homes and the dislocations that can result from migration.

 January – The Immigration Film Festival once again decides to partner with the International Cinema Series and be a part of Films Across Borders: Stories of Women.
-As our mission is focused on immigration, we will be showing films whose main themes are about BOTH women and immigration.
+As our mission is focused on immigration, we screened films whose main themes are about BOTH women and immigration.

 January – In partnership with the International Cinema Series, the IFF joins several organizations under the unifying banner of Films Across Borders: Stories of Migration.

 October – Thousands of filmgoers attended the screening of 25+ narrative films and feature-length documentaries (as well as shorts) on immigration, immigrants and refugees, shown in 10 venues throughout the Washington-DC Metro Area.
 After the screenings, filmmakers held Q+A sessions and panel discussions with immigration experts were also organized around some of the issues raised by the films.